-Whether you are upgrading your equipment or looking for the best equipment deals to open your café, many people are surprised to find the number of options open to them.
-Here we take you through renting, leasing and buying outright and their advantages and disadvantages.
+Whether you are upgrading your equipment or looking for the best coffee machine deals to open your café, many people are surprised to find the number of options open to them.
+Here we take you through renting, leasing and buying your espresso machine outright and their advantages and disadvantages.

 This option is often most popular with people opening a coffee shop.
 This is when you pay a monthly fee for the use of the espresso machine, but you never own it.